Furkannalbayrak/Furkannalbayrak/README.md

 > "Talk is cheap.
 Show me the code."

 I am a frontend developer passionate about building clean and user-friendly interfaces.
-Also learning AI and backend development.
+I'm focused on building websites with accessible, high-performance and responsive design

 ###  Languages and Tools:
 <p align="left">